Every 15 Minutes: Effectiveness

 Studies that have tracked students before and after the Every 15 Minutes program have shown that the program may have a favorable short-term effect on students' stated attitudes but no effect on actual behavior.
 To date, no study has shown that the Every 15 Minutes program actually leads to a decrease in teen drinking and driving rates.
 This has led to charges that the Every 15 Minutes program is similar to the controversial DARE anti-drug program in that it produces the appearance of addressing the problem but does not produce the desired change in behavior.
 It has been long known that these types of approaches (i.e. scare tactics, dramatizations) that attempt to increase awareness or improve knowledge are ineffective.
-Other crictisms include the costs associated with the program, taking time away from EMS and law enforcement personnel to put on the program, and taking the place of more effective DUI prevention programs.
+Other criticisms include the costs associated with the program, taking time away from EMS and law enforcement personnel to put on the program, and taking the place of more effective DUI prevention programs.

 Questions have also been raised about the basic premise of the program, that one person dies every 15 minutes in an alcohol-related crash.
 The National Highway Traffic Safety Administration reports that in 1995, the first year the program was presented, the rate was actually one death every 30.4 minutes in the United States.
 This was using the NHTSA's very broad definition of "alcohol-related" wherein the crash was defined as "alcohol-related" if any person involved had a blood alcohol level of 0.01% or higher.
 The nationally recognized DUI level of presumption in the United States is 0.08%.
 The rate of alcohol-related fatalities has gradually declined and was one death every 40.4 minutes in 2007, one death every 45 minutes in 2008, and one death every 56.5 minutes in 2015.